 But when asked what Chán 禪 means, a Chán 禪 Master, would more than likely skirt around a precise definition.
 That's because its meaning to an individual evolves with time and practice.

 That’s also why some Zen Masters may tell you that Chán 禪 means wisdom.

-So what is the goal of Shaolin Meditation?
+So what is the goal of the Shaolin Meditation Discipline?
 How can it help and is it important?

-There are many Shaolin techniques that can be used to help students grow.
+There are many Meditation Techniques that can be used to help students quiet their mind and find peace and stillness.
 The most obvious one is what I call Silent Sitting Meditation; however, it’s actually not the best place to start for most people.
 It’s at least worth trying to give you more perspective and experience.

 Do you consider yourself emotional?
 Do you get distracted a lot?
 Do you find that sitting alone in silence is scary?
 If so, Silent Sitting Meditation may not be the best technique at this time.
 What you need is more mental stimulation and thus a form of Moving Meditation is better.